 About St. Lucia Day

+They remember her by taking part in candlelight processions.
 In Scandinavia, around Christmas time, one of the largest celebrations is for St. Lucia, a young girl who was martyred in 304.
 St. Lucia’s Day is celebrated annually on December 13th.

 St. Lucia Day marks the beginning of the Christmas season and honours the memory of St. Lucia, who was persecuted and eventually killed after she was accused of smuggling food to Christians living and hiding in the mazes of underground catacombs below the city of Rome.

 Saint Lucy (Lucia) of Syracuse was a young Christian martyr who died during the Diocletianic Persecution of Christians in the Roman Empire in 304 AD.
 According to legend, she converted to Christianity after an angel appeared to her.
 Lucy dedicated her life to Christianity and started giving away her family's wealth to the poor and needy.
 She was betrothed to a man from a pagan family and when he heard that Lucy was giving away his dowry, he reported her to the authorities.
 Refusing to honour the Roman gods, she was put to death.

 The tradition dates back to 1764.
 Travel writer Rick Steves writes, “the Scandinavian version of the legend is that a young woman born of rich and noble parents - dressed in a white gown with a red sash and wearing a crown of lingonberry twigs and blazing candles - traveled from one farm to the next in the early morning on December 13th.
 She carried a torch to light her way, bringing baked goods to each house, returning home by sunrise.”